Building Bridges | The Smallest Act in Business

 Building Bridges with Graduated Students

-Year after year I had to accept assignments from recently graduated students who thought they were some kind of God because they had completed their studies in and thought that they now knew everything and because they had been accepted by a large organization and were allowed to spend some budge.
-I have no problem with that, but time and again there was that look in the eyes of scoring for own gain.
+Year after year I had to accept assignments from recently graduated students who thought they were some kind of God because they had completed their studies and thought that they now knew everything.
+And because they had been accepted by a large organization and were allowed to spend some budget.
+I have no problem with that, but time and again there was that look in their eyes of scoring for their own gain.
 A look that says: “I'll get the most out of it.
 Even when it comes at the expense of everything including you."

 Building Bridges | Commerce Sometimes Doesn’t Make Sense

 One day I received a phone call from someone who just graduated asking why we had asked 0.02 cents more for printing than before.
 He had noticed that the invoice was not 180.20 but 183.11 and of course that was not correct according to him.
 Whether I would like to look up the invoices instantly and give an explanation.
-In the meantime we were 10 minutes further and suppose that he cost 40 euros per hour, he had already lost more than 20 euros with figuring out and a phone call, but he didn't care.
+In the meantime we were 10 minutes further and suppose that he costs 40 euros per hour, he had already lost more than 20 euros with figuring that out and the phone call, but he didn't care.
 After all, it was about the principle.
-That was how the university learned him.
+That was how it was learned at the university.